-In the following, we present computed IDF (rain) and FDF (flow) curves and discuss the contributions of individual rainfall variabilities to the modelled sewage flow variability at three different locations: A - inner network node (Fig. S2 and S4), B - carry-on flow (Fig. 6 and 7), and C - combined sewer overflow (Fig. S3 and S5).
-The partitioning of the flow variability was conducted for all three locations (Fig. 8).
+30 In the following, we present computed IDF (rain) and FDF (flow) curves and discuss the contributions of individual rainfall variabilities to the modelled sewage flow variability at three different locations: A - inner network node (Fig. S2 and S4 and

+$\underline{S6}$, B - carry-on flow (Fig. 6 and 7), and C - combined sewer overflow (Fig. $\underline{S3}$ and $\underline{S5}$ and $\underline{S7}$).
+The partitioning of the flow variability was conducted is presented for all three locations (Fig. 8).

 The effect of spatial rainfall variability on the flow can be directly estimated by examining the flow variability from case 2 (Fig. 6c, S2c and S4c).
 The effect of spatial rainfall variability is derived from the analysis of flow extremes occurring in a continuous time series of 30 years.
 The variability in annual flow maxima is computed from the spread in simulations for a given return period.
 This variability is expressed here in its simplest form, as the difference between the highest and lowest flows simulated for the 30 realizations for a given return period.
 The effect of spatial rainfall variability on urban hydrology was researched in the past (e.g. Bruni et al., 2015; Gires et al., 2012; Simoes et al., 2015; Willems and Berlamont, 2002) leading to the conclusion that this variability should be taken into consideration when running urban hydrological models.
+Indeed, for

-Indeed, for return periods between 2 and 30 years, the peak flow variability was found to vary between 18.3 and 55.1 l $s^{-1}$ at location A (Fig. S2c) and 91.2 and 179 l $s^{-1}$ at location C (Fig. S4c).
-At location B, peak flow variability was found to be low (vary between 2.9 and 6.2 l $s^{-1}$ , Fig. 6c) due to the fact that flow is hydraulically constrained though the upstream located throttle pipe.
+10 return periods between 2 and 30 years, the peak flow variability was found to vary between 18.3 and 55.1 $l s^{-1}$ at location A (Fig. S2c) and S4c) and between 91.2 and 179 $l s^{-1}$ at location C (Fig. S4eS6c).
+At location B, peak flow variability was found to be low (vary lower (between 2.9 and 6.2 $l s^{-1}$, Fig. 6c) due to the fact that flow is hydraulically constrained though by the upstream located throttle pipe.

-The effect of the climate variability over the catchment is calculated from the 30 rainfall realizations stochastically simulated for cases 3 and 4 (left panel in Fig. 7).
+The effect of the climate variability over the catchment is calculated from the 30 rainfall realizations stochastically simulated 15 for cases 3 and 4 (left panel in Fig. 7).
 Similar to the flow variability, the climate variability is expressed as the difference between the highest and lowest mean areal rainfall found for a given return period.
-In agreement with Peleg et al. (2016), the climate variability was found to increase with longer return periods, from 11.8 $mm\ h^{-1}$ for the two year return period to 47.2 $mm\ h^{-1}$ for the 30 year return period.
+In agreement with Peleg et al. (2016), the climate variability was found to increase with longer return periods, from 11.8 $mm h^{-1}$ for the two year return period to 47.2 $mm h^{-1}$ for the 30 year return period.